GreninjaBoy23D/Capstone-Respiretory/docs/charter.md

      BAD:  "I won't over-engineer it."
      GOOD: "I will not build a mobile client.
 Web only, one browser target." -->

-1. I will not build a mobile client, Web only, one browser target.
+1. I will not build a mobile client; web only, one browser target.
 2. I will not make my program use a lot of a user's storage on their device.
-3. I will not make any changes to the function and purpose of this project at any point.
+3. I will not make any major changes to the function and purpose of this project at any point.
 4.
 5.

 ## 6. Risks to me finishing